 Your feet are especially vulnerable to arthritis, an inflammation of the cartilage and lining of your joints because each foot has 33 joints that can be affected.
 Don’t suffer from arthritis: Let the expert team of doctors at Complete Foot and Ankle help you manage your arthritis pain.
-Dr. Jacob Reinkraut, Dr. Michelle Suh, Danny Gomez, DPM, FACFAS; and Edward Costa, DPM can help you control inflammation and preserve your range of motion.
+Dr. Jacob Reinkraut, Dr. Michelle Suh, Danny Gomez, DPM, FACFAS; and Meagan Coleman, DPM, AACFAS can help you control inflammation and preserve your range of motion.
 If you live in Ridgewood or Garfield, New Jersey, or the surrounding areas, call or use the online booking agent for an appointment.

 Arthritis Q & A